-Top chefs like Andrew MacKenzie and Brett Graham use Dulse as an innovative and flavoursome addition to sauces, emulsions, breads and crusts.
-AA Gill, the food critic and seaweed convert, recently talked of Dulse as a “subtle but bold gob bolster” and “the most intense source of umami” along with other seaweeds.
-For home cooks – as of this month, you can buy premium Dulse harvested from pristine cold Scottish waters, in Marks and Spencer, part of their new UK Artisan Collection.
-Like Kale, which recently reinvented itself as a fashionable and nutritious snack, Dulse has made a comeback.
-From crofters’ sustenance, Dulse is now a product that you can pick off the shelves of your local deli, farm shop or M&S. This is a proud moment for a marine vegetable, which has been quietly minding its own business, for 1.5 billion years.
+Top chefs like Andrew MacKenzie and Brett Graham use dulse as an innovative and flavoursome addition to sauces, emulsions, breads and crusts.
+AA Gill, the late food critic and seaweed convert, recently talked of Dulse as a 'subtle but bold gob bolster' and 'the most intense source of umami' along with other seaweeds.
+Like kale, which recently reinvented itself as a fashionable and nutritious snack, dulse has made a comeback.
+It is now a product that you can pick off the shelves of your local deli, farm shop or M&S. Truly a proud moment for a marine vegetable which has been quietly minding its own business for 1.5 billion years.